Resize Image Pixels on Mac: 3 Methods

 Never upscale a JPEG and re-compress hoping for sharper detail.
 You add artifacts without recovering information that was never in the file.

-- How to Compress Images on MacCompress images on Mac with Preview and Photos.
-Resize JPG and PNG, convert HEIC, and batch compress with GetCompress.
+- How to Compress Images on MacCompress images on Mac with GetCompress, Preview, or sips.
+Resize JPG and PNG, convert HEIC, and keep sharp UI for email or web.

-- Batch Resize Images on MacBatch resize images on Mac with sips loops, consistent max-width rules, and GetCompress folder presets.
-Scale dozens of PNG and JPEG files locally.
+- Batch Resize Images on MacBatch resize images on Mac with GetCompress, Preview, or sips.
+Scale dozens of PNG and JPEG files to a shared max width locally.

-- Convert PNG to WebP on MacConvert PNG to WebP on Mac with cwebp or GetCompress.
-Keep a JPEG fallback for older browsers.
+- Convert PNG to WebP on MacConvert PNG to WebP on Mac with GetCompress, cwebp, or a Preview resize first.
+Keep a JPEG or PNG fallback for older browsers.